 The group’s ultimate goal is to provide food to the hungry, medical care, shelter, clothing, and humanitarian supplies to those in need.
 The organization is an international one that assists victims of disaster on a local, regional, national and global level.

 Photos of Mexico Beach look like something out of a movie.
 Homes and hotels once stood proud in the town of 1,200.
 Now what pictures show are rubble and streets that are barely recognizable.
 Structures that made it through the storm surge are the exception.
 CNN reports that food is in short supply and relief organizations are setting up feeding stations.
-Police are being forced to guard supplies as they arrive from out of town to help those to chose to stay and those who are helping with relief.
+Police are being forced to guard supplies as they arrive from out of town to help those choose to stay and those who are helping with relief.

 Over and over, residents have said that they didn’t think the storm was going to be as bad as it was.
 They had ridden out storms in the past, pointing out that many times forecasted storms were downgraded by the time they hit land.
 Michael was a different story, turning into a Category 4 storm in the middle of the night, just prior to making landfall.
 150 mph winds and a storm surge meant total devastation to the beautiful oceanside town.